dfavenfre/Bike-Sharing-Demand-Prediction/README.md

 # Ensemble Regression Model

 Ensemble models combine the decisions from multiple models to improve the overall performance.
 This can be achieved in various ways.
 A voting ensemble involves making a prediction that is the average of multiple other regression models.
 Stacking is also an ensemble learning technique that uses predictions from multiple models (for example decision tree, knn or svm) to build a new model.
-This model is used for making predictions on the test set.

 # Conclusion